Dasoni is a beautiful, traditional Korean hanok-style teahouse located on Jeju Island that serves a variety of vegetarian Buddhist Korean dishes.

 Dine in a tranquil, relaxing setting with delicate music playing, warm low lighting, earthy dark wood tables, soft pillow cushions, embered clay pots giving off just the right amount of warmth, and lovely nature views out every window.

-Korea is famous for bibimbap, a dish consisting of a main rice bowl, with various sautéed, seasonal, and local vegetables to add and mix in to your heart's content.
-Bibim literally means mixed ingredients and bap means rice.
+Korea is famous for its cuisine, especially bibimbap (비빔밥), a dish consisting of rice, with various fermented and sautéed seasonal vegetables to add and mix in to your heart's content.

-And the pièce de résistance to the already flavorful food is definitely the Gochujang sauce, a kicker of a sweet and spicy red pepper paste, available always to mix in for your taste bud's pleasure.
-It's like Sriracha, but way better.
-Try it, you'll love it.
+And the pièce de résistance to the already flavorful food is definitely the Gochujang sauce (고추장), a kicker of a sweet and spicy red pepper paste, available always to mix in for your taste bud's pleasure.
+It's like Sriracha, but a bit sweeter, and way better.

 DIY foodie fun

-The best thing about bibimbap is everything is served in a series of bowls.
-The biggest is your main bowl filled with vegetables, seaweed and seeds, and from here you'll mix in the rice and other bits and then stir it all together for the win.
+The best thing about bibimbap is everything is served in a huge series of bowls, because Korean meals all come with an assortment of side dishes called banchan (반찬).
+The biggest is your main bowl filled with vegetables, seaweed and seeds, and from here you'll mix in the rice and other sides and then stir it all together for the win.

 This one is surely a dining experience not to miss.
 Jeju is an amazing island with volcanoes, waterfalls, black sand beaches and much more cool stuff to see, and truly has that wow factor if you're looking for an off the beaten path destination.